Towards Designing Optimal Sensing Matrices for Generalized Linear Inverse Problems: Simulation Results

-Let $\bm{A}=\bm{U\Sigma V}^\UT$.
-In our experiments, we approximate the random orthogonal matrix $\bm{U}$ in the following way: $\bm{U}=\bm{P}_1 \bm{U}_{\mr{d}} \bm{P}_2 \bm{U}_{\mr{d}}^\UT \bm{P}_3$ where $\bm{P}_1,\bm{P}_2,\bm{P}_3$ are three diagonal matrices with entries independently chosen from $\pm 1$ with equal probability, and $\bm{U}_{\mr{d}}$ is a discrete cosine transform (DCT) matrix.
+where $\bm{P}_1,\bm{P}_2,\bm{P}_3$ are three diagonal matrices with entries independently chosen from $\pm 1$ with equal probability, and $\bm{U}_{\mr{d}}$ is a discrete cosine transform (DCT) matrix.
 Note that all matrices are square.
 The hope is that by injecting enough randomness in these matrices, we can make them look like Haar orthogonal matrices for GLM-EP.
 In addition, such constructions allow fast implementation of GLM-EP using the DCT.
-Following \citep{Vehkapera2014}, we consider a geometric distribution for the limiting empirical distribution of $\mr{diag}(\bm{\Sigma}^\UT\bm{\Sigma})$: \BE P_\lambda(\alpha,\beta)=